maierDoon/ticktocktoe/README.md

 # ticktocktoe
-This is the secand version, with  a class.
+This is the secand version, with  a player class.
 The first didnt have a classes